wkye/personal-website/content/blog/2022-10-06-Getting Out of Academia and Into Tech Without a Hard Sciences Degree/index.md

 ##### STATISTICS

 Your approach to learning statistics will be highly variable on what level of statistics you already know.
 I found the following resources to be helpful:
-- [Introductory Econometrics Modern Approach](https://www.amazon.com/Introductory-Econometrics-Modern-Approach-Economics/dp/1111531048): If you have a more traditional training and a strong base, then this book might be helpful.
-Heavy on theory without going to heavy into the raw math.
+- [Introductory Econometrics Modern Approach](https://hastie.su.domains/ISLR2/ISLRv2_website.pdf): If you have a more traditional training and a strong base, then this book might be helpful.
+Good overview of theory without going to heavy into the raw math.
-- [Introductory_Statistics_with_R](https://www.google.com/books/edition/Introductory_Statistics_with_R/YI0kT8cuiVUC?hl=en&gbpv=1&printsec=frontcover&bsq=Introductory%20Statistics%20with%20R%20(Statistics%20and%20Computing)): Really good beginners course on machine learning.
-Code is in R, but concepts are still helpful
+- [An Introduction to Statistical Learning with Applications in R](https://www.google.com/books/edition/Introductory_Statistics_with_R/YI0kT8cuiVUC?hl=en&gbpv=1&printsec=frontcover&bsq=Introductory%20Statistics%20with%20R%20(Statistics%20and%20Computing)): Really good beginners course on machine learning.
+Code is in R, but concepts are still helpful.
 - [Khan Academy](https://www.khanacademy.org/math/probability): Probability and basic statistics will more likely than not be part of your interview process.
 Good to brush up here.
 - [Coursera Machine Learning](https://www.coursera.org/learn/machine-learning): Highly regarded Andrew Ng machine learning course.
 Definetely recommend.

 ##### SQL

 SQL is an essential skill for anyone who wants to work in data, but it can be hard to learn because its a little bit of a chicken and an egg problem.
 Typically you need database access to practice SQL queries and you need to know SQL to get a role that has access to a database.
-That being said there are still plenty of resources out there to learn the core concepts of [SQL](https://www.w3schools.com/sql/)
+That being said there are still plenty of resources out there to learn the core concepts of [SQL](https://www.w3schools.com/sql/).

 ##### PYTHON

 I strongly recommend [learning python](https://developers.google.com/edu/python/?hl=en) over R. All my blog posts are written and entirely reproducable in Python.
 Python can be intimidating because there of varying level of expertise, but I would say to start, focus on learning Pandas and just basic python functions (like imports and functions).
 Stay away from object oriented programming and more advanced things.
 Its just overkill for what a beginner should know.
-I always found looking at example Python project to be helpful.
+I always found looking at example Python projects to be helpful.
 Check out my [GitHub page](https://github.com/wkye).

 ##### GITHUB

 Basic git hygene is good to know.
-Depending on whether you want to lean more analyst versus data engineering will influence to what extent you need to learn git
+Depending on whether you want to lean more analyst versus data engineering will influence to what extent you need to learn git.

 Data science is a fun field _because_ there is so much to learn.
 So don't be intimated, keep learning little by little!